Michael Hawkins (basketball): Professional career

+Hawkins played in the Continental Basketball Association (CBA) for the Rockford Lightning from 1995 to 1997 and during the 1998–99 season, and the Sioux Falls Skyforce during the 2000–01 and 2003–04 seasons.
+He was selected to the All-CBA Second Team in 1997 and All-Defensive Team in 1997.

 Hawkins ended his pro club career with Al-Jalaa Aleppo, of the Syrian Basketball League.

 National team career

 Hawkins played with the USA national team at the 1998 FIBA World Championship.
 With Team USA, he won a bronze medal at that tournament.
 He also played with Team USA at the 1999 Pan American Games, where he won a silver medal.

 Coaching career

 After he retired from playing pro club basketball, Hawkins began working as a coach.
 He coaches in the Houston area, with the private coaching service, CoachUp.